Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Celestis’ highest level of service is kind of theoretical, which is to say that it has yet to happen.
 In January 2016, NASA will launch the Sunjammer Solar Sail, a spacecraft that uses photonic pressure to maneuver in space.
 The Sunjammer will carry equipment to collect scientific data on the solar wind and magnetic energy from the sun — and a payload from Celestis, to include remains of Gene Roddenberry and Majel Barrett.
 The “Voyager” package costs the same as the Luna package — $12,500 — but will ultimately carry your pet’s remains through the solar system.

 Now, as a lifelong science-fiction geek and former Trekkie (I belong to the TARDIS now), you might think I’d be all over this.
 When I was a kid, I wanted to be Spock, and the original Cosmos was amazing to me.
-Even as an adult, outer space is one of the few things that can inspire unabashed awe in me, visually as well as the mere idea of what we keep discovering on huge and microscopic scales.
+Even as an adult, outer space is one of the few things that can inspire unabashed awe in me, visually, as well as the mere idea of what we keep discovering on huge and microscopic scales.
 To sum up: Science is fricking cool (and Neil DeGrasse Tyson is its prophet).

 So, yes, I’d love to visit space.
 Here’s the catch, though: I want to be alive when I do it.
 If I’m dead and in space, it does me no good at all.
-As an atheist, I’m not particularly sentimental about my own remains, or those of pets; I’m much more interested in what happens when we’re alive and making that as good as possible for all involved.
-So, I think I’ll save my money for the living.
+As an atheist, I’m not particularly sentimental about my own remains or those of pets; I’m much more interested in what happens when we’re alive and making that as good as possible for all involved.
+So, I think I’ll save my money for a living.

 Via Jezebel and Celestis Pets